In this lesson you will find a list of chess tactics that you should learn as part of training your tactical skill.

 Diagram above: White plays 1.Rxc4.
 This removes the defender of the black rook on a6 and at the same time defends the queen on c8.
 If black plays 1… Qxc8, then white can play 2.Rxc8, capturing the black queen and at the same time move the rook out of danger.

 Greek Gift Sacrifice

-The Greek Gift Sacrifice is a specific case of demolition of pawn structure in front of the enemy king.
-A key feature of this position is the white bishop on d3, the white knight on f3 and the white queen on d1, all ready to join in the attack.
+The Greek Gift Sacrifice (also known as the classical bishop sacrifice) is a specific case of demolition of the pawn structure in front of the enemy king.
+A key feature of the Greek Gift Sacrifice is the placement of the white bishop on d3, the white knight on f3 and the white queen on d1, all ready to join in the attack against black’s king.